inveniosoftware/invenio/docs/developers/models.rst

 Models
 ======

-Models define a Python-ic interface to relational databases using `SQLAlchemy`_ toolkit that *provides a full suite of well known enterprise-level persistence patterns, designed for efficient and high-performing database access, adapted into a simple and Pythonic domain language* [SQLAlchemy2013]_.
+Models define a Python-ic interface to relational databases using the `SQLAlchemy`_ toolkit that *provides a full suite of well known enterprise-level persistence patterns, designed for efficient and high-performing database access, adapted into a simple and Pythonic domain language* [SQLAlchemy2013]_.

-In order to add support of SQLAlchemy to our application, the `Flask-SQLAlchemy`_ extension is used.
+In order to add SQLAlchemy support to our application, the `Flask-SQLAlchemy`_ extension is used.
 It provides useful defaults as well as extra declarative base helpers.
 We recommend reading `Official Tutorial` for a full introduction and `Other Tutorial` for